ndronos/c-nomorph/HowStufWorks.md

 Paramter for a function is a piece of data of a certain data type that the function requires to do its work.
 Functions in C can accept an unlimited number of parameters, sometimes called arguments.
+Each parameter added to a function definition must specify two things: